rafa-9/runpod-worker-oobabooga/docs/building/with-network-volume.md

-## Building the Worker with s Network Volume
+## Building the Worker with a Network Volume

 This will store your application on a Runpod Network Volume and build a light weight Docker image that runs everything